fair-search/fairsearch-deltr-for-elasticsearch/README.md

 After, we have defined and uploaded the features and indexed the data, we can now create a model to use for retrireval.
 In order to build a DELTR model, we need to provide it with some training data.
 We have created a sample train set contained in two files:
  `/data/queries.csv` and `/data/judgements.csv`.
-You can run the model
+You can train a model with:

 ```bash
 python deltr.py --train --queries ./data/queries.csv --judgements ./data/judgements.csv --model deltr_vanilla --feature-set-name w3c